1. What should the driver do in this situation?

 Answer: B

-12. Which one of the following measures is correct when a motor vehicle encounters this situation at night?
+4. Which one of the following measures is correct when a motor vehicle intends to overtake but the vehicle in front refuses to yield?

 Answer: C